-Wander Old Town Lunenburg’s distinctive waterfront with its colourful buildings, listen for salty tales of seafaring and rum-running, and discover what life is like on the open ocean at the Fisheries Museum of the Atlantic.
+Wander Old Town Lunenburg’s distinctive waterfront with its colourful buildings and listen for salty tales of seafaring and rum-running.
+Discover what life is like on the open ocean when you visit the Fisheries Museum of the Atlantic on the Lunenburg waterfront.

 Pull out your wallet and look at a Canadian dime – it’s emblazoned with a fishing schooner that became famous for speed and perseverance.